What information will be provided by my employing agency in relation to the GEN?

 Once your GEN is allocated, you’ll receive an email with your GEN. If you don’t have a work email address, you will need to contact your agency’s HR department to talk to a HR GEN Administrator who is able to provide you with your GEN and any GEN related information.

 As part of your on-boarding to your new agency you will receive an automated email advising you of your GEN.

 What do I do if I have more than one GEN?

-Why does my GEN data in the Identity Hub not contain my full public sector history?
+Does my GEN data contain my full public sector history?

-Your start date within the Identity Hub should reflect the date you commenced with your current agency when the GEN was introduced.
+Your start date should reflect the date you commenced in the agency when the GEN was introduced (i.e. April 2015).
 Roles you may have held prior to getting your GEN have not been collected and will not appear.
-Your employment history recorded in the Identity Hub does not impact on your length of service or entitlements.
+Your employment history recorded as part of your GEN does not impact on your length of service or entitlements.
 The record of your employment history is held by your agency’s HR department.

-If you believe your agency start date is incorrect please contact your agency’s HR department.
+If you believe your agency start date is incorrect, please contact your agency’s HR department.

 Will my GEN replace my existing employee number in my agency?

 No. The GEN does not replace your existing employee number.